 Parent PLUS Loan

-Parent borrowers who wish to apply for the parent PLUS loan must go to studentloans.gov and log in using the parent's FAFSA pin number, then:
+Parent borrowers who wish to apply for the parent PLUS loan MUST go to www.studentloans.gov and log in using the parent's FSA ID, then:

-Step 1: Choose option: Request a PLUS Loan (this process will indicate whether you are approved or denied).
+- Step 1: Choose option: Request a Direct PLUS Loan (this process will indicate whether you are approved or denied).

-Step 3: Complete the Parent Plus Request Form and submit it to our office.
+- Step 4: If approved, complete the Parent Plus Request Form and submit it to our office.

 Students must complete the Free Application for Federal Student Aid (FAFSA) and meet all other eligibility requirements.